 With more than 900 tax and corporate lawyers Loyens & Loeff is unique in its multidisciplinary services.
 Our approximately 350 tax specialists represent the largest tax practice of any law firm in Europe, if not worldwide.
 According to the tier-1 rankings of International Tax Review (World Tax and World Transfer Pricing), Chambers Europe and Legal 500 our tax practice is unrivalled within the Benelux.

 Overall Loyens & Loeff is an independent law firm which provides tax advisory, notarial and civil law services with its primary offices in the Netherlands, Belgium, Luxembourg and Switzerland.
 In addition, we have offices in many financial capitals throughout the world.

 Harmen holds a law degree from the University of Leiden (1991) and a degree from the New York University School of Law (LLM in taxation, 1996).
-He teaches regularly at the International Tax Center in Leiden and the IBFD.
-Reflecting the firm's own integrated approach, he also advises on Dutch corporate tax and dividend tax in international tax structures.
+He teaches regularly at the International Tax Center in Leiden and the Academy of the Dutch Association of Tax Advisers.